ENCORE: An $\mathcal{O}(N_{\rm g}^2)$ Estimator for Galaxy $N$-Point Correlation Functions: Results

-The edge-correction matrices, $M_{\L\L''}^B$ \eqref{eq: edge-correction-matrix}, corresponding to the above scenarios are shown in Fig.\,\ref{fig: coupling-matrices}.
-The coupling matrix is a function of bin $B$; as expected, the coupling strength increases with the radial bin value since the CMASS survey window function is smooth except on the largest scales.
+The edge-correction matrices, $M_{\L\L''}^B$ \eqref{eq: edge-correction-matrix}, corresponding to the above scenarios are shown in Fig.\,\ref{fig: coupling-matrices} \resub{for the 4PCF and 5PCF.}\footnote{\resub{For the 3PCF analogs of Figs.\,\ref{fig: coupling-matrices}\,\&\,\ref{fig: 4pcf-results}, see \citet{2015MNRAS.454.4142S}.}} The coupling matrix is a function of bin $B$; as expected, the coupling strength increases with the radial bin value since the CMASS survey window function is smooth except on the largest scales.
 For this reason we plot only the final radial bin.
-In both the 4PCF and 5PCF, the off-diagonal couplings between different angular momenta are small, at most $7\%$ ($5\%$) for the 4PCF (5PCF), consistent with that found for the 3PCF in \citet{2015MNRAS.454.4142S}.
-Whilst Fig.\,\ref{fig: coupling-matrices} shows a matrix with non-trivial structure, almost all the largest couplings are found in closely separated multiplets $\L$ and $\L''$, \textit{i.e.} those with $|\ell_i-\ell_i'|\leq 1$.
+In both the 4PCF and 5PCF, the off-diagonal couplings between different angular momenta are small, at most $7\%$ ($5\%$) for the 4PCF (5PCF), consistent with that found for the 3PCF in \citet{2015MNRAS.454.4142S}. \resub{These may also be understood intuitively by way of simple edge-correction models, as in the former work.} Whilst Fig.\,\ref{fig: coupling-matrices} shows a matrix with non-trivial structure, almost all the largest couplings are found in closely separated multiplets $\L$ and $\L''$, \textit{i.e.} those with $|\ell_i-\ell_i'|\leq 1$.
 This motivates the earlier statement (\S\ref{subsec: edge-correction}) that, by measuring all multiplets up to some $\ell_\mathrm{max}$, we obtain accurate NPCF measurements up to $(\ell_\mathrm{max}-1)$.

 Finally, we come to the NPCF measurements themselves.
 Given that the statistic dimensionality is large, we here plot only a selection of $\L$ multiplets, but include all radial bins, collapsed into one-dimension.
 Fig.\,\ref{fig: 4pcf-results} shows the measured 4PCF multiplets for the mean of 10 \textsc{MultiDark-Patchy} mocks, and we immediately note that there is a strong signal in some components, particularly $\L = \{0,0,0\}$, $\{0,3,3\}$ and $\{2,0,2\}$, but a much weaker one in others, e.g., $\L = \{3,3,2\}$.
 It is important to stress that the trends in Fig.\,\ref{fig: 4pcf-results} do \textit{not} indicate a strong detection of non-Gaussianity; we must remember that the 4PCF contains both a disconnected contribution (from the product of two 2PCFs) and a connected component, as in \eqref{eq: 4pcf-discon-con}.
 The former is sourced by Gaussian statistics, and would be present even in the absence of non-Gaussianity; before binning, this information is fully degenerate with the 2PCF.
 For an isotropic Gaussian universe, the disconnected term contributes only to multiplets of the form $\L = \{0,\ell,\ell\}$ and permutations \citep{4pcf_boss}, thus the non-zero elements of $\L = \{1,1,2\}$ observed at small radius give evidence for violations of isotropy or Gaussianity; here they are primarily an indication of redshift-space distortions.
 This will be discussed in depth in \citet{4pcf_boss}, alongside a modified estimators that entirely remove the Gaussian contribution.